dacanizares/wsample.back/README.md

 1. Create a new dabase (named *wsample*) and execute the scripts located under the **scripts/** folder.
    * Run *create_db.sql*

+2. Open **wsample.back.sln** on VisualStudio 2022 and run the application!

 ## Features